MakeNowJust/leanprops/docs/overview.md

 Some features and concepts is ported from Haskell's [LeanCheck][] library.

+## Warning

+> This project is under development.
+It has no stable version for now, and some API might be changed.

 ## Features

 1. Lists all possible values in respect to a type.